jenetics/jenetics/PROBLEM_SOLVING.md

 >
 > [_Wikipedia_: Metaheuristic](https://en.wikipedia.org/wiki/Metaheuristic)

-Trying to solve a non-trivial optimization problem, one might be overwhelmed by the problem itself **and** the _correct_ usage of the Jenetics library.
+Trying to solve a nontrivial optimization problem, one might be overwhelmed by the problem itself **and** the _correct_ usage of the Jenetics library.
 This might be the case when one is not familiar with Metaheuristics in general, or the field of Evolutionary algorithms in particular.
 The following will give a simple _methodology_ and tips when developing optimization algorithms with Jenetics.

 Before describing one best practice when implementing an optimization algorithms with Jenetics, we should recap what an optimization problem actually is.